Marcelle-Samir/Firmware_Over_The_Air/README.md

 craete a file located in /etc/xdg/autostart and we shall call it My-Cool-App.desktop
 >sudo nano /etc/xdg/autostart/My-Cool-App.desktop

-Inside the file we need to create the following structur:
+Inside the file we need to create the following structure:
 >[Desktop Entry]
 >Type=Application \
 >Name=Elf fetcher \